adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/ad-extensions-in-java.md

         return CampaignService.getService().addAdExtensions(request);
     }

-    // Deletes one or more ad extensions from the account�s ad extension library.
+    // Deletes one or more ad extensions from the account?s ad extension library.

     static void deleteAdExtensions(
             long accountId,